 “There has always been a natural crossover between craft beer fans and cycling fans,” BrewDog cofounder James Watt.
 “Both are driven by a passion for exploration, discovering the road less travel, and are powered by hugely passionate communities.
 Our fans who are avid cyclists have been using BrewDog bars as unofficial Clubhouses for years.
 With BrewDog Chain Gang, we wanted to turn it up a gear by helping our community unite their two passions of beer and bikes.”

 There are already chapters live across the UK, Europe and Canada and the first annual ride to the AGM took place in April 2018.
+Whilst some have hit accidents that have needed lawyers to help resolve, most have had nothing short of a wonderful time on the road.
+Of course, leaders could always try and find a safe route before starting one of the rides.
+By using traffic cones (read more about them here), for example, cyclists could stay safe in their own area, without the risk of any cars being near them.
+That would be ideal.
 Anyone looking to set up a new BrewDog Chain Gang in a town or city not lucky enough to have a BrewDog bar yet will be able to use the portal to select non-BrewDog bars to use as hubs.

 “Through our global network of 50 bars, we can create awesome cycling hubs spanning Southampton to Stockholm, and Brighton to Barcelona giving people the opportunity to meet new people, see new places and try new beers,” added Watt.
 “Before hitting the road, our BrewDog Chain Gangs can kick off the day or with Nanny State for a hop injection without alcohol, before toasting the end of their ride with a round of Punk IPA.”